I attended U.T.I. from 05-06, Glendale Heights campus.

 Reason of review: Good quality.

-I liked: Instructors, Electives, Hands on training, Curriculum, Conduct standards, Discipline.
+Universal Technical Institute Pros: Instructors, Electives, Hands on training, Curriculum, Conduct standards, Discipline.